k2view-academy/K2View-Academy/articles/TDM/tdm_gui/27_task_execution_history.md

 #### View the Hierarchy of a Selected Entity

-Click the **Source Id** setting of an entity to view its hierarchy.
+Click the **Source id** setting of an entity to view its hierarchy.

 Example: